VoxeLibre/VoxeLibre/CONTRIBUTING.md

 So you want to contribute to MineClone2?
 Wow, thank you! :-)

-But first, some things to note:
+MineClone2 is maintained by Nicu and Fleckenstein.
+If you have any problems or questions, contact us (See Links section below).

+You can help with MineClone2's development in many different ways, whether you're a programmer or not.

-MineClone2's development target is to...
+## MineClone2's development target is to...
 - Crucially, create a stable, moddable, free/libre clone of Minecraft based on the Minetest engine with polished features, usable in both singleplayer and multiplayer.
 Currently, most of **Minecraft Java